Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 *...Gotcha.*

 The Alpha, flanked by a bodyguard of barely less upgraded Betas.
-And this time, no...balls, no actual *living Keeda* to smush it.
+And this time, no... balls, no actual *living Keeda* to smush it.

 But he did have a hell of a rifle.
 And by whatever may be out there, he knew how to use it.